I tested the 6 best AI for Salesforce coding tools in 2026: Here’s my verdict

 4. Gemini

-Gemini is Google's flagship AI model, and it's particularly good at reasoning and working through complex problems.
+Gemini is Google's flagship AI model, and the current Gemini 3 is particularly good at reasoning and working through complex problems.
 You don't use it as a standalone app; instead, you access it through tools like Google AI Studio or an API integration in your IDE.
 Its real strength is breaking down vague business requirements into a logical code structure.

 It really excels at mapping out solutions for complicated logic, like a multi-step callout to an external service.
 In my tests, it was also surprisingly good at spotting subtle bugs in my existing Apex code and suggesting fixes.